Receiving a collection call sucks. We’ve got 3 tricks to handle them.

 So, what do you do when you are on the receiving end of collection calls?

 - Keep a log: It can be overwhelming to receive multiple phone calls, and quite frankly, it gets confusing.
 Keeping a log allows for multiple people in the organization to field calls and also keep track of payment status.
 It is also good to note how you were treated.
 There are nice people that call and there are jerks.
-For our version of the call log, log into to the Cash Flow Systems for Construction Contractors in your Atlas CFO portal.
-In the series we also discuss how to decide who to pay and how.
-Not a member?
-Join here!
+For our version of the call log, you can get it in our Build Your Own CFO training, which teaches you or someone in your company to become a construction CFO.
+Click here to learn more.

 - Know your subs and vendors: There are a handful of vendors and subs that are critical to the success of your company.
 And then there is everyone else.
 In most organizations, once you get past the top 10-20 vendors and subs, the remaining are important, but less critical.
 If you have a great relationship with your top 10-20, your business runs that much easier.
 Who are your top vendors and subs?

 I said I’d save the best for last.
 This last tip is one that people try to avoid, and it just makes it worse.
 People are smart.

 - Tell the truth: No one likes getting the run-around.
 No one likes being lied to.
 Seriously!
 Telling the truth does not mean over-telling—but keep it simple and truthful.
 When I’ve been on the receiving end of the call, I was amazed at how many callers were thankful for the truth, even if they didn’t like it.
 The truth builds the relationship, as long as you say the right thing.
 A carefully crafted message allows for respect, trust building, and less confusion.